Shaquil Barrett: Denver Broncos

-2014 season
+2014

-Barrett went undrafted in the 2014 NFL Draft and received interest from the Denver Broncos and Pittsburgh Steelers as an undrafted free agent.
+Barrett went undrafted in the 2014 NFL draft and received interest from the Denver Broncos and Pittsburgh Steelers as an undrafted free agent.
 On May 10, 2014, the Denver Broncos signed Barrett to a three-year, $1.53 million contract that included a signing bonus of $3,500.
 Barrett stated that his decision to choose to sign with the Denver Broncos was due to their willingness to look past draft rankings.

 Throughout training camp, Barrett competed for a roster spot as a backup linebacker against Steven Johnson, L. J. Fort, Jamar Chaney, Jerrell Harris, and Corey Nelson.
 On August 30, 2014, the Denver Broncos waived Barrett as part of their final roster cuts.
 He was subsequently signed to their practice squad after clearing waivers the following day.

 On October 14, 2014, the Broncos promoted Barrett to their active roster after an injury to starting linebacker Danny Trevathan.
 Barrett was signed to the 53-man roster for the Week 7 game against the San Francisco 49ers.
-He was once again signed to the 53-man roster for the AFC Divisional Playoff Game against the Indianapolis Colts, but did not play.
+He was once again signed to the 53-man roster for the American Football Conference Divisional Playoff Game against the Indianapolis Colts, but did not play.
 Barrett did not appear in any games as a rookie in 2014.

-2015 season
+2015

 Barrett switched to jersey No. 56, but subsequently sold it to rookie linebacker and 2015 first round Shane Ray for $2,000 a few weeks later.
 He reverted back to his rookie No. 48.
 After finishing the 2015 NFL preseason with the most sacks of any player on the team, Barrett made the final 53-man roster.
 Head coach Gary Kubiak named Barrett the third string strongside linebacker to begin the regular season, behind Von Miller and Lerentee McCray.

 Barrett made his NFL debut in the season-opener against the Baltimore Ravens.
-He recorded a tackle and a special teams stop in the 19-13 victory.
-During a Week 6 26-23 overtime road victory over the Cleveland Browns, Barrett made his first NFL start after DeMarcus Ware suffered a back injury.
+He recorded a tackle and a special teams stop in the 19–13 victory.
+During a Week 6 26–23 overtime road victory over the Cleveland Browns, Barrett made his first NFL start after DeMarcus Ware suffered a back injury.
 He finished the game with nine tackles (six solo), 1.5 sacks, three tackles for loss, a pass defensed, a forced fumble, and a fumble recovery.

 Barrett finished his second professional season with 50 tackles, 5.5 sacks, four passes defensed, four forced fumbles, two fumble recoveries, and nine special-teams tackles in 16 games and six starts.
-The Broncos finished atop the AFC West with a 12-4 record and earned a first-round bye in the playoffs.
+The Broncos finished atop the AFC West with a 12–4 record and earned a first-round bye in the playoffs.
 Barrett tallied two tackles and one special-teams stop in Denver's three postseason games.
 On February 7, 2016, Barrett played in Super Bowl 50, but left the game to be evaluated with a concussion.
 He returned to finish the game and the Broncos defeated the Carolina Panthers by a score of 24–10.

-2016 season
+2016

 In 2016, Barrett played all 16 games and totaled 36 tackles (20 solo), 1.5 sacks, a forced fumble, and two passes defensed.